istio/istio.io/content/docs/concepts/performance-and-scalability/index.md

 Since Istio injects a sidecar proxy on the data path, latency is an important consideration.
 Istio adds an authentication and a Mixer filter to the proxy.
 Every additional filter adds to the path length inside the proxy and affects latency.

 The Envoy proxy collects raw telemetry data after a response is sent to the client.
 The time spent collecting raw telemetry for a request does not contribute to the total time taken to complete that request.
-However, since the client is busy handling the request, the client won't start handling the next request immediately.
+However, since the worker is busy handling the request, the worker won't start handling the next request immediately.
 This process adds to the queue wait time of the next request and affects average and tail latencies.
 The actual tail latency depends on the traffic pattern.

 Inside the mesh, a request traverses the client-side proxy and then the server-side proxy.
 This two proxies on the data path add about `10ms` to the 99th percentile latency at `1k rps`.